-Thru and Long Distance Hiking: From the Sea to the Summits!
+Hiking Your Own Hike: From the Sea to the Summits!

 - New England has varied and extreme weather, please choose the timing of your hike appropriately.
+Although the trail could be hiked year round, many choose to hike in the spring and fall, as summers tend to be humid and buggy and winters are cold and icy.

 - The Trail primarily follows the Metacomet Ridge and water sources are very limited, particularly in the Summer and Fall.
 Some overnight sites do not have a reliable water source.
 You will need to plan accordingly.